Alexx2/omarchy-themes/README.md

 # Omarchy Themes

-A collection of themes for Omarchy, including Monokai and Dracula.
+A collection of themes for Omarchy, including Monokai, Dracula, and Ayaka.

 ## Themes